BUDDHISM, DUKKHA, and REPETITIONS

 The First Truth - What is Dukkha?

-ancient wooden spoked wheel Originally Dukkha described when a wheel was problematic and not running smoothly.
+Originally Dukkha described when a wheel was problematic or not running smoothly.

 The ancient wooden spoked wheel was an excellent symbol for how life wobbles, and sometimes starts grinding, or gets twisted and blocked.

 In many texts, it is written that the Five Aggregates are Dukkha.
-The Aggregates are five umbrella terms which explain how we experience the world.
-They describe the process: manifest form, sensation, perception, concepts and consciousness.
+The Aggregates, are five umbrella terms or components, which describe how we experience the world.
+They define the process: manifest form, sensation, perception, concepts and consciousness.
 The Aggregates apply to all of our senses.
 They describe the way we sense life.

 The process: manifest form, sensation, perception, concepts and consciousness is Dukkha.